G1OJS/BandOpticon/Change History.md

 Code tidying:
   - is there a better way to do the highlighting?
+  - is there a better way to count for statistics?
   - check consistency of let, var, continuation + and \ and <br> plus variable names e.g.
      - IMMUTABLE = const
      - Capital_plurals = Set